 On this day you can also spend some time exploring the beautiful beaches of Porto de Mós, Dona Ana and Camilo.

-On the third day we suggest a visit to the fishing village of Alvor, located just 20 km east of Lagos.
+On the third day I suggest a visit to the fishing village of Alvor, located just 20 km east of Lagos.
 Explore this location and admire places like the church Igreja Matriz, the Misericórdia Church and the ruins from the old castle, turned into a playground.

-This 6-km circular hiking trail is very interesting since it is made along the dunes that enabled the formation of the marsh and even of the Alvor lagoon; apart from the beautiful landscape, take some time to admire the birds that nest and feed in this area and remaining fauna and flora, typical of this region.
+This 6-km circular hiking trail is very interesting since it is made along the dunes that enabled the formation of the marsh and even of the Alvor estuary; apart from the beautiful landscape, take some time to admire the birds that nest and feed in this area and remaining fauna and flora, typical of this region.

 Another location you must explore on this day is the beautiful town of Silves.
 Located 23 km northeast of Alvor, Silves is a town you can’t miss during your stay in the Algarve.